TN 63 (08-15)

 We receive requests to input bank data by mail, phone, or fax in the following formats:

 a Form SSA-1199-OP40 (International Direct Deposit Signup Form for Ghana), see GN 02402.359G in this section, or

 any document that contains the required banking information.

 NOTE: If upon receipt of the information, there are any discrepancies, follow instructions in GN 00203.020 and GN 02402.025.

 The processing FI in Ghana will have a “66” at the beginning of the routing and transit number (RTN).
 The first letter of the depositor account number (DAN) field has the letter “K” assigned for Ghana.

 C. Overview of IDD for Ghana

-IDD payments sent to Ghana must be in Ghana Cedi (the currency for Ghana) accounts at local FIs.
-The beneficiary must provide complete information to the Embassy or DIO for input.
-DIO will fax incomplete forms to the Federal Benefits Unit (FBU) at the U.S. Embassy or Consulate that serves Ghana, to contact the beneficiary or FI for additional information.
+The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
+DIO will fax incomplete forms to the FBU that serves Ghana.
+The FBU contacts the beneficiary or FI for additional information.